ckolumbus/ckolumbus.github.io/content/post/2018/02/building-timewarrior-and-taskwarrior-with-msys2-mingw.md

 pacman -Syu
 ```

-accept all "replacement" suggestions, after the update kill shell
+accept all "replacement" suggestions, after the update kill shell.

-and then once more open new shell  execute agin
+Then once more open a shell and update the remaining system.

 ```
 pacman -Syu